bilalLaeeq/GMrep/Assignment 2/ReadMe.md

 4. Temple Run is a 3D endless running video game developed and published by Imangi Studios.
 The player controls an explorer who has obtained an ancient relic and runs from demonic monkey-like creatures chasing him.
 We can design more creative way of this game by designing more colorful interface and different colour of objects.

 5. Zuma deluxe is also a eye-catching game that reliefs mind and satisfies center placed frog hit in rotatory cycle.
 We can recreate this game with other objects.

+## Bilal laeeq

+###### 1.**The Room**: The Room is a puzzle video game The room is a 3D video game and in this game, initially, 4 puzzle boxes are presented to the players.
+In the first box,  you will find a tutorial about how to move around the box and how to interact with the features of the box.